loriscn12/fun-golang/README.md

 ## Disclamer

 This project is intendend for accademic purposes only.
-None of the content is intended for commercial (profitable) use.